zettadb/cloudnative/cluster_docker/README.en.md

 2 All cluster hosts should have docker installed.
 We test the installation on docker-ce 19, so version 19 or upper is perferred.
 For installation, please refer to
     https://docs.docker.com/engine/install
-3 All cluster hosts should have a user account with 'sudo without password' setting, the user should also have a group name same with its user name.
+3 All cluster hosts should have a user account with 'sudo without password' setting.
 4 A network covering all the cluster hosts should be created with 'docker network create' command.
   If there are multiple cluster hosts, all the cluster hosts should be set up properly with 'docker swarm init' or 'docker swarm join', and then the created network should be attachable,